An elderly person's blue, irritated eye looking directly into the camera.

-Chronic Fatigue Syndrome can sometimes be hard to diagnose because the symptoms are common in many illnesses.
-The eight main symptoms of Chronic Fatigue Syndrome are extreme fatigue, sore throat, muscle pain, joint pain (without redness or swelling), headaches, memory or concentration problems, exhaustion lasting more than one day after physical or mental exertion, and enlarged lymph nodes in your neck or armpits.
+CFS can sometimes be hard to diagnose because the symptoms are common in many illnesses.
+It often presents like your typical virus, but it doesn’t go away.
+The eight main symptoms of chronic fatigue syndrome are extreme fatigue, sore throat, muscle pain, joint pain (without redness or swelling), headaches, memory or concentration problems, exhaustion lasting more than one day after physical or mental exertion, and enlarged lymph nodes in your neck or armpits.
+You can imagine how, with all of those symptoms, it would be difficult to ascertain what exactly is wrong.

 Another issue that doctors see in CFS patients is exophoria.
-This means that when one eye is covered the other eye drifts outwards.
+This means that when one eye is covered, the other eye drifts outwards.
 Doctors also see restricted peripheral fields, low blink rates (and incomplete blinking), staring, small pupils, ocular surface abnormalities, abnormal tear film, and chronic allergic conjunctivitis.
-CFS can certainly make seeing difficult, but luckily there are things you can do to make the symptoms less severe.
+CFS symptoms can certainly make seeing difficult, but luckily, there are things you can do to make the symptoms less severe.

 Getting Treatment for Chronic Fatigue Syndrome